Psychology/Neuroscience Experiments

 Core features

-Set objects to start/end based on times or durations, or on flexible cues like other objects, responses from subject, triggers, etc. Further timing is available through object types like sequence (e.g. for change blindness experiments).
+Set objects to start/end based on times or durations or on flexible cues like other objects, responses from subject, triggers, etc. Further timing is available through object types like sequence (e.g. for change blindness experiments).

 Stereo display by most of the modes available in Psychtoolbox.